thephpleague/commonmark/UPGRADE.md

 This library no longer supports PHP 5.6 or 7.0.
 Feel free to remove support for those from your extensions as well.

+### HTML attribute escaping

+Previously, any attributes passed into an `HtmlElement` would need to be pre-escaped.
+This is now done for you so be sure to remove any references to `Xml::escape()` when applied to attributes.

+This does not affect inner contents which may still need pre-escaping of untrusted user input.

 ### Removed classes and interface methods

 The `getName()` method has been removed from several classes: